L1nuxDotFun/Fuzion-pasted/README.md

 ## How to install: <br>

-oh yeah rolling release distro support was lost cus this shit wont build for some idiotic reason lmao
+oh yeah rolling release distro support was lost cus this shit wont build for some idiotic reason lmao Koutsie its because i broke the aimbot but idk how to fix, ask shiruba.

 Debian based: <br>
 ```sudo apt-get install cmake g++ gdb git libsdl2-dev zlib1g-dev```<br>